Ithildir/liferay-sdk-go/README.md

 ## Use

-The Liferay SDK for Windows is an almost line-by-line port of the Android version, so more detailed information about usage can be found at [this page] (https://github.com/Ithildir/liferay-mobile-sdk/tree/master/android#use).
+The Liferay Go SDK is an almost line-by-line port of the Android version, so more detailed information about usage can be found at [this page] (https://github.com/Ithildir/liferay-mobile-sdk/tree/master/android#use).

 1. Create a `Session` with user credentials: